Collection and protection

 If you’re using your surveys to collect personal data, then you should make sure that you’re aware of your responsibilities around data protection.

-Most people have by now heard of something called “GDPR” but may not know what it actually means or what the implications are (tools such as our GDPR Checker can help).
+Most people have by now heard of something called “GDPR” but may not know what it actually means or what the implications are.
 It stands for General Data Protection Regulations, and it’s an EU-wide set of rules that the UK has now introduced.
 For a lot of people, it just meant a lot of emails around spring 2018 asked them to re-subscribe to email newsletters or they were handed new consent forms to fill in by places that never felt the need to bother before.
 As such it’s often seen as an inconvenient bit of extra bureaucracy to deal with, but in reality, the requirements are quite simple to understand and comply with, if you make sure you bear them in mind from the start.

 What is Affected